Anglo-Prussian Alliance (1756): Dissolution

 The alliance was eventually dissolved in 1762, when Britain withdrew financial and military support for Prussian war aims in Continental Europe.
+Frederick the Great accused Lord Bute of a plot to destroy the Prussian monarchy.

 Britain won more favourable terms the next year at the Treaty of Paris by gaining a number of the colonial possessions that it had captured from France and Spain.
 Prussia retained Silesia but failed to achieve the acquisition of further large territories for which it had hoped during the outbreak of war.

 Both powers made distinctly-separate peace agreements to end the war.
 In the years after the war, their relationship deteriorated, with Prussia rejecting approaches from Britain to form a similar alliance before and during the American War of Independence.
 Prussia concluded the Russo-Prussian Alliance in 1764 instead, and Britain remained diplomatically isolated.

 After the American War of Independence, Britain and Prussia returned to closer ties.
 They co-operated during the Dutch Patriot Revolt in 1787 and formed part of a Triple Alliance with the Dutch Republic in 1788.
 After the outbreak of the French Revolution, both Britain and Prussia took part in the various coalitions that were formed against France.

+The dissolution of the alliance by Britain created long-lasting distrust by Prussians of the British.
+In the late 19th century, Otto von Bismarck wrote that Prussians were still distrustful of the British due to their desertion of Frederick the Great.